-A problem solver and strategic thinker by nature, Mark’s peers put his penchant to work by electing him head of the Litigation Department in the Greenwich office of Whitman Breed Abbott & Moore, where he spent the first half of his career.
+A problem solver and strategic thinker by nature, Mark’s peers put his penchant to work by electing him head of the Litigation Department in the Greenwich office of Whitman Breed Abbott & Morgan, LLC, where he spent the first half of his career.
 Prior to opening CM&M, Mark served as the Head of the Litigation Department and as Managing Partner at Rucci Burnham.

-Truly effective advocacy
+Truly effective advocacy.

 Mark began his legal career clerking for a Federal Judge who had been a master trial attorney before taking the bench.
 In this position he observed a wide disparity in the skill levels of trial attorneys and gained invaluable insight into the difference between truly effective advocacy and overly zealous representation.
 Thereafter, he tried his first case to a successful verdict and has been trying civil jury and court-side cases ever since.
-Currently, Mark’s clients are primarily A-Suite executives and financial sector employees who are seeking counsel either at the time they are starting a new position, or in their severance negotiations.
+Currently, Mark’s clients are primarily C-Suite executives and financial sector employees who are seeking counsel either at the time they are starting a new position, or in their severance negotiations.
 Download “Negotiating Your Severance Agreement“.

 Trust is everything.

 Deciding to embark on a lawsuit is a decision with significant financial and emotional consequences.
 Mark is an advocate of taking this step only as a last resort and then only in the appropriate instances.
-Ideally, the lawyer you trust to represent you should be an excellent listener, a gifted writer, a strategic thinker, and comfortable and talented in a court room.
+Ideally, the lawyer you trust to represent you should be an excellent listener, a gifted writer, a strategic thinker, and comfortable and talented in a courtroom.

 Part of the community.